-The change in the Company's liquidity during the years ended December 31, 2013, 2012 and 2011, is primarily the net effect of funds generated by operations and the funds used for capital expenditures, repurchases of common stock and payment of dividends.
+The change in the Company's liquidity during the years ended December 31, 2014, 2013 and 2012, is primarily the net effect of funds generated by operations and the funds used for capital expenditures, repurchases of common stock and payment of dividends.

-Cash and cash equivalents were \$276 million, \$288 million and \$279 million at December 31, 2013, 2012 and 2011, respectively.
-Operating activities provided \$309 million during the year ended December 31, 2013, offset by \$98 million and \$220 million of net cash used in investing activities and financing activities, respectively.
-Operating activities provided \$289 million during the year ended December 31, 2012, partially offset by \$73 million and \$210 million of net cash used in investing activities and financing activities, respectively.
-Operating activities provided \$256 million during the year ended December 31, 2011, offset by \$63 million and \$226 million of net cash used in investing activities, respectively.
+Cash and cash equivalents were \$287 million, \$276 million and \$288 million at December 31, 2014, 2013 and 2012, respectively.
+Operating activities provided \$341 million during the year ended December 31, 2014, offset by \$89 million and \$230 million of net cash used in investing activities and financing activities, respectively.
+Operating activities provided \$309 million during the year ended December 31, 2013, partially offset by \$98 million and \$220 million of net cash used in investing activities provided \$289 million and \$220 million during the year ended December 31, 2013, partially offset by \$98 million during the year ended December 31, 2012, offset by \$73 million and \$210 million of net cash used in investing activities and financing activities, respectively.

-Operating activities-Net cash provided by operating activities for the year ended December 31, 2013, was composed of net income of \$252 million adjusted for non-cash items of \$74 million, and offset by net cash used in changes in working capital of \$17 million.
-Net cash provided by operating activities for the year ended December 31, 2012, was composed of net income of \$210 million adjusted for non-cash items of \$74 million, and net cash used in changes in working capital of \$5 million.
-Net cash provided by operating activities for the year ended December 31, 2011, was composed of net income of \$150 million adjusted for non-cash items of \$122 million, and net cash used in changes in working capital of \$16 million.
+Operating activities-Net cash provided by operating activities for the year ended December 31, 2014, was composed of net income of \$306 million adjusted for non-cash items of \$90 million, offset by net cash used in changes in working capital of \$55 million.
+Net cash provided by operating activities for the year ended December 31, 2013, was composed of net income of \$252 million adjusted for non-cash items of \$74 million, offset by net cash used in changes in working capital of \$17 million.
+Net cash provided by operating activities for the year ended December 31, 2012, was composed of net income of \$210 million adjusted for non-cash items of \$74 million, and net cash provided by changes in working capital of \$5 million.

+Investing activities-Cash used in investing activities for the year ended December 31, 2014, was \$89 million.
+This was primarily composed of capital expenditures of \$63 million and deposits to trusts for employee deferred compensation plans of

-Investing activities-Cash used in investing activities for the year ended December 31, 2013, was \$98 million.
-This was primarily composed of capital expenditures of \$54 million and deposits to trusts for employee benefits and retirement plans of \$44 million.
+\$26 million.
+Cash used in investing activities for the year ended December 31, 2013, was \$98 million.
+This was primarily composed of capital expenditures of \$54 million and deposits to trusts for employee deferred compensation plans of \$44 million.
 Cash used in investing activities for the year ended December 31, 2012, was \$73 million.
-This was primarily composed of capital expenditures of \$50 million, deposits to trusts for employee benefits and retirement plans of \$9 million and payment of acquisitions, net of cash acquired of \$14 million.
-Cash used in investing activities for the year ended December 31, 2011, was \$63 million.
-This was primarily composed of capital expenditures of \$57 million and deposits to trusts for employee benefits and retirement plans of \$77 million.
+This was primarily composed of capital expenditures of \$50 million, deposits to trusts for employee deferred compensation plans of \$9 million and payments for acquisitions, net of cash acquired of \$14 million.